 “What’s wrong?
 Why aren’t you in school?”
 Her voice was sweet and sincere, but I could sense her worry.
 So much had happened; I didn’t know where to begin.

-“Daddy’s conference was in the hotel that was attacked and it said on the news that all the people in his conference are dead and now Mom is acting childish and not being my mother and I brushed her hair but she screamed my dad’s name and then fell asleep and I don’t know what to do because she won’t take charge.”
-The words flooded out of my mouth, some parts too senseless for me to tell her, but they all came anyways.
+“Daddy’s plane was hijacked and it crashed in Pennsylvania and now Mom is acting childish and not being my mother and I brushed her hair but she screamed my dad’s name and then fell asleep and I don’t know what to do because she won’t take charge.”
+The words flooded out of my mouth, some too parts senseless for me to tell her, but they all came anyways.
 Silence clouded Aunt Maggie’s side of the line while she made sense of the matter.

 “Alyssa, sweetie, I will be over in a minute.”
 Her voice sounded panicked.
 She hung up and took the only comfort I felt with her.
 At least now she would be coming over to help me.
 About 15 minutes later, the doorbell rang and woke my mother.
 She began screaming again.